iacgm/website/content/projects/nurikabe.md

 ## Results

-We have a lot of dials to turn to customize our process: the size of our board, the average island size, how many times we try relabelling our board, what solving rules we use throughout the generation, etc...
+We have a lot of dials to turn to customize our process: the size of our board, the average island size, how many times we try relabelling our board, what solving rules we use throughout the generation process, etc...

 On the whole, things get tough if we try to generate boards much larger than a 12x12.
 I benchmarked the results of generating a 14x10 grid with small islands (max size 5, mean size 2), and got a mean generation time of 12s and a standard deviation of 10s.
 Could definitely be worse.